 November 2012

-During a home visit Rosa meets Solome, and her family, who were living in a corrugated metal structure with a tarp roof.
+On Rosa’s second trip to Rwanda, she volunteers with a microloan organization.
+During a home visit, Rosa and Felix meet Solome, and her family, who were living in a corrugated metal structure with a tarp roof.
 Walking home, Felix turns to Rosa and says, “You should come back next year and build them a house.”
+Even before Rosa leaves Rwanda, she knows she wants to help Solome.

 The 1st House is Built